 Gastrointestinal (GI) bleeding may occur in any part of your digestive tract.
 This includes your esophagus, stomach, intestines, rectum, or anus.
-The bleeding may or may not be seen easily.
-Bleeding may be sudden and last only a short time, or it may go on for a long time and occur more than once.
+Bleeding may be mild to severe.
+Your bleeding may begin suddenly, or start slowly and last for a longer period of time.
+Bleeding that lasts for a longer period of time is called chronic GI bleeding.

 WHILE YOU ARE HERE:

-You may need to rest in bed until your GI bleeding is controlled.
-Your caregiver will tell you when it is OK to get out of bed.
-Call your caregiver before you get up for the first time.
-If you ever feel weak or dizzy, sit or lie down right away.
-Then call your caregiver.
+Rest in bed until your GI bleeding is controlled.
+Your healthcare provider will tell you when it is okay to get out of bed.
+Call your healthcare provider before you get up for the first time.
+If you feel weak or dizzy, sit or lie down right away.

 - Antinausea medicine may be given to calm your stomach and prevent vomiting.

-- Blood tests may be done to see how well your blood clots, and to get information about your overall health.
+- Blood tests may be done to measure your blood cell levels.
+This information will tell healthcare providers how much blood you have lost.
+Blood tests will also check for infection and get information about your overall health.

-- An anoscopy is used to look inside your anus and rectum.
-A plastic or metal tube is gently pushed into your anus and up into the rectum.
-Your caregiver can look through the anoscope for a cause of your bleeding.
+- An anoscopy is used to look for bleeding in your anus or rectum.
 Samples of bowel movement can also be taken and sent to the lab for tests.

-- A nasogastric tube may be put into your nose.
-The tube passes through your throat and is guided into your stomach.
-The tube will be attached to a suction device that removes air and fluid from your stomach.
+- A nasogastric tube (NGT) may be put into your nose.
+The NGT passes through your throat and is guided into your stomach.
+The NGT will be attached to a suction device that removes air and fluid from your stomach.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.